uclid-org/riscverifier/README.md

 To generate a model of a function in a binary, run the following command:

-`./target/debug/riscverifier /path/to/binary -f function_to_verify -i ignored,functions,list > outputfile.ucl`
+`./target/debug/riscverifier /path/to/binary -f function_to_verify -i ignored,functions,list -o outputfile.ucl`

 This will generate a Uclid5 model of the function in assembly by recursively finding all the functions called by function\_to\_verify, generate a procedure for each, including its basic blocks, but ignore the functions specified by the -i flag.
 The ignored functions are replaced by a stub Uclid5 procedure.